IBM-Cloud/logistics-wizard/Deploy_Microservices_CFEE.md

 With the IBM® Cloud Foundry Enterprise Environment (CFEE), you can instantiate multiple, isolated, enterprise-grade Cloud Foundry platforms on demand.
 Instances of the IBM Cloud Foundry Enterprise service run within your own account in the IBM Cloud.
 The environment is deployed on isolated hardware (Kubernetes clusters).
 You have full control over the environment, including access control, capacity management, change management, monitoring, and services.

-If this instruction guide, you will explore deploying Logistic Wizard to CFEE.
-First, you would need a CFEE instance ready to follow this guide.
-If you don't have a CFEE instance already, then you can create one by following the steps 1 & 2 in this [link](https://console.bluemix.net/dashboard/cloudfoundry/quickstart).

 **CFEE**

 - Web UI runtime